 Apple Pay is also designed to protect your personal information.
 Apple doesn’t store or have access to the original credit, debit, or prepaid card numbers that you use with Apple Pay.
 And when you use Apple Pay with credit, debit, or prepaid cards, Apple doesn't retain any transaction information that can be tied back to you—your transactions stay between you, the merchant or developer, and your bank.

-When you add credit or debit cards
+When you add credit, debit, prepaid, or transit cards

-When you pay using Apple Pay in stores
+When you use Apple Pay in stores

 When you add and use rewards cards with Apple Pay transactions in stores